dmlc/dgl/examples/distributed/rgcn/README.md

 ## Distributed training

 This is an example of training RGCN node classification in a distributed fashion.
 Currently, the example train RGCN graphs with input node features.
-The current implementation follows ../rgcn/entity_claasify_mp.py.

 Before training, install python libs by pip: